Mandalay, Pyin-Oo-Lwin, Hsipaw

 It was a 5am pick up from our hotel to our transport for the day – a fast boat along the Irrawaddy river, destination Mandalay.
 It was very early and still dark but we were buzzing with excitment and looking forward to a new mode of transport and the day ahead.

-We knew instantly that the boat would be one of our preferred modes of transport as we settled into wicker chairs on deck before wrapping ourselves up against the early morning chill.
-Shortly after setting sail we were served a basic but much appreciated breakfast and soon after that we were treated to a glorious sunrise.
+We soon knew that the boat would be one of our preferred modes of transport as we settled into wicker chairs on deck before wrapping ourselves up against the early morning chill.
+Shortly after setting off we were served a basic but much appreciated breakfast and soon after that we were treated to a glorious sunrise.
 As the sun lifted so did the temperature and the spirits of all on board.

 The Irrawaddy is a vast, wide river, impressive in it’s scale.
 The countryside lining either side doesn’t match its grandeur and was generally unspectacular, but even so watching the world and its boats go by was a lovely way to while away a few hours and the trip seemed to pass far more quickly than bus journeys of similar durations.